Fun From Home: Explore Columbia SC Attractions Online

 You can visit and learn about Columbia’s neighborhoods and districts while social distancing.
 Historic Columbia’s online tours allow you to explore these areas from your computer, or turn them into a walking tour using your cellphone.
 See African American heritage sites, stroll through Cottontown, discover Lower Richland, learn about the State House monuments and much more.

 South Carolina's only independent movie theater sits in the middle of the Main Street District.
 Even with its doors temporarily closed, The Nickelodeon Theater (affectionately know as The Nick to locals) screens won't go dark.
-Tune in for the Live Stream Pop Up of the 14th Annual Indie Grits Festival where you can watch films and join in on the conversation.
+Tune in to their Virtual Screening Room to experience The Nick in your living room.

 Have you been curious about where all of the public art is located?
 One Columbia offers an interactive map where you can find and browse Columbia’s regional public art.
 View the artwork, locations, or search for art by city, theme and type.